ocean-eddy-cpt/gcm-filters/docs/basic_filtering.rst

 Grid types for simple fixed factor filtering
 ++++++++++++++++++++++++++++++++++++++++++++

-The remaining grid types are for a special type of filtering: **simple fixed factor filtering** (see also the :doc:`theory`).
-If you specify one of the following grid types for your data, ``gcm_filters`` will internally transform your original (locally orthogonal) grid to a uniform Cartesian grid with dx = dy = 1, and perform fixed factor filtering on the uniform grid.
+The remaining grid types are for a special type of filtering: **simple fixed factor filtering** to achieve a fixed *coarsening* factor (see also the :doc:`theory`).
+If you specify one of the following grid types for your data, ``gcm_filters`` will internally transform your original (locally orthogonal) grid to a uniform Cartesian grid with `dx = dy = 1`, and perform fixed factor filtering on the uniform grid.
 After this is done, ``gcm_filters`` transforms the filtered field back to your original grid.
 This is why the following grid types contain the key word ``TRANSFORMED_TO``.

 +-----------------------------------------------+-------------------------+--------------+--------------------+------------------+--------------------------------------+